Rafiul-Islam/Password-Book/README.md

 This is a password manager desktop application .
-With this desktop application, you can easily Save you password offline and this application is Password protect applications.
+With this desktop application, you can easily Save your password offline and this application is Password protect applications.